Dynamics of collective minds in online communities: Discussion

 \subsection{Empirical data}

-We collected articles and comments from five different online news communities via the comment platform \texttt{Disqus}, which provides all of the news and its comments as raw text.
-In this study, we considered articles that have more than or equal to $10$ comments and filtered out those that do not satisfy the threshold.
+We collected articles and comments from five different online news communities via the comment platform \texttt{Disqus} \cite{Disqus}, which provides all of the news and its comments as raw text.
+In this study, we considered articles with more than or equal to $10$ comments and filtered out those that did not satisfy the threshold.
 Aggregated data for a certain period (e.g., 3 days, a week, and a month) represents (1) all of the news posted during the period, and (2) comments made within a short period from the news post date to best represent the collective belief at that period.
-The period for data collection, the number of articles and comments (both before and after filtering), and their political inclinations are summarized in Supplementary Tables 3-4.
-More details on the preprocessing of empirical data are provided in Supplementary Note 3.
+The period for data collection, the number of articles and comments (both before and after filtering), and their political inclinations are summarized in SI Appendix, Tables S1-2.
+More details on the preprocessing of empirical data are provided in SI Appendix, section 3.
+See \cite{bacaksizlar2023group} for more details about the raw comment data.
+Also, see SI Appendix, section 9, for the discussion on the correspondence between the empirical semantic network and the comment network, as we employed the empirical distribution from the comment network (which is the only direct observables) to construct the model semantic networks.